JaebinLimm/LACP_implementation_compatibility/README.md

 So I attempted to change pytorch and torchvision that support CUDA version 11 or higher.

 ## Prerequisites
-Required an environment's dependecies are as below. <br>
+Required the environment's dependecies are as below. <br>
 (A -> B: A is an officially recommended version, B is a changed version to support CUDA version 11.)

 ### Dependencies